Energy Savings and Rebates

 Spending more time at home these days means using more energy, especially during the colder months.
 Heating your home can take as much as 50% of your family’s energy budget and water heating can take another 15% all year round.

-National Grid understands this and wants to help you feel safe and comfortable at home, while also conserving energy and saving money – up to 30%- when you upgrade to Natural Gas, high-efficiency heating equipment.
+Simons HVAC understands this and wants to help you feel safe and comfortable at home, while also conserving energy and saving money – up to 30%- when you upgrade to high-efficiency heating equipment that uses natural gas as a fuel source.
 Newer, state-of-the-art boilers, furnaces and water heaters will keep you comfortable and help you save more when you need it most.

 If your water heater is 10 years or older, don’t wait until it breaks, plan to upgrade to a new, high-efficiency gas water heater today and start saving up to 50% more energy than your old, less efficient model.